Skip to main content

 Choose from three weeklong sessions

-The Chase Center will offer these workshops three times this summer: June 8-12, June 15-18, and June 22-26.
+The Chase Center will offer these workshops three times this summer: June 7-12, June 14-19, and June 21-26.
 The sessions will be held at The Fawcett Center at The Ohio State University in Columbus, Ohio.

+Applications will be accepted on a rolling basis until May 15 until all slots are filled.
 Note that space is limited to 50 educators for each weeklong session.

 Funding support for this program